Are you a pro surfer? Are you a passionate surf fan? Learn everything you need to know about interferences in pro surfing.

 - If one interference is in a non-priority situation and the other in a priority situation, one scoring ride will be halved, and the other scored a zero;

 - If both interferences are in a priority situation, the surfer will be disqualified from the heat;

 g) If neither surfer in an interference situation has established priority over the other surfer involved, the penalty will be a non-priority interference regardless of other surfers in the heat, hold priority or not, and the surfer's second-best scoring wave will be halved;

 h) An interference can be called on a surfer with priority if, according to the priority or head judge, the surfer uses his/her priority in an unsportsmanlike manner to intentionally block another surfer with lower or no priority outside of the primary take-off zone;

-i) If the discipline director and commissioner's office decide that an interference during a contest was intentional, unsportsmanlike or of a serious nature, a surfer will lose the benefit of counting their best event result when calculating their ranking on the tour;
+i) If the discipline director and commissioner's office decide that an interference during a contest was intentional, unsportsmanlike, or of a serious nature, a surfer will lose the benefit of counting their best event result when calculating their ranking on tour;